Did you know that according to the AWS, the average age of welding operators are at 57?

 What Knowledge Is Needed

-In the US, some of the states do not abide by specific welding based knowledge certifications.
-These non-credential needs can be easily eradicated with a further extensive background and physical experience in welding in the past by fellow candidates.
+In the US, some of the states do not abide by specific welding-based knowledge certifications.
+These non-credential needs can be easily eradicated with further extensive background and physical experience in welding in the past by fellow candidates.

 On the other hand, many other welding recruiters look for high school diplomas and their equivalents along with welding and technical pieces of training, which may be provided on the job.

 Furthermore, there are plenty of schools and universities that offer courses and programs on welding.
 Along with teaching students about the hook and crannies of welding, they also provide certifications and training.